jespiron/circle-renderer/README.md

 # Circle Renderer

-Demo code to accompany 98008 Intro to RustLang's Parallelism Lecture.
+Demo code to accompany 98008 Intro to Rust Lang's Parallelism Lecture.

 To state our problem, we're tasked with painting circles to a screen.